Buggem/xash3d-pls-work-this-time/ports/README.emscripten.md

 ### Texture binding

-Xash3D uses old-style texture creation which does not work with Emscripten
+Xash3D uses old-style texture creation which does not work with Emscripten.

 Patch to make texture loading work: